holographicSol/library_genesis/README.txt

 --------------------------------------------------------------------------------------------------------

  [DEVELOPER]

-   pylibgen:
+   [PYLIBGEN]
    I have included my modified constants.py and my modified pylibgen.py as the mirrors in the pylibgen version available using pip uses outdated mirrors.
-I hope the creator of pylibgen does not mind this update (otherwsise pylibgen will not work).
+I hope the creator of pylibgen does not mind this update (otherwsise pylibgen will not work due to pylibgen's mirrors being outdated which I have fixed).

+   [PYTHON]
    Python 3.10.1

+   [OS]
-   Created on Platform: Windows 10
+   Created and tested on: Windows 10